qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 See also
 ........
-To add a specific number of vertices, look at :ref:`densifygeometries`.
+To add a specific number of vertices, look at :ref:`qgisdensifygeometries`.

-.. _qgis_dissolve:
+.. _nativedissolve:

 Dissolve
 --------